edwardlavender/flapper_sim/README.md

 ## Structure

-1.  `R` contains scripts for data simulation and analysis.
+1.  `R/` contains scripts for data simulation and analysis.

-      - `sim_data` simulates data for analysis:
+      - `sim_data.R` simulates data for analysis:

           - Array designs are simulated using `flapper::sim_array()`;
           - Movement paths are simulated using `flapper::sim_path_sa()`;
           - For each movement path and array design, observations arising from movement—namely, detections at receivers—are simulated via `flapper::sim_detections()`;
-          - A directory system within `data` (see below) in which to store the results from the analyses of these simulated data is also set up;
+          - A directory system within `data` (see below), within which results from the analyses of these simulated data are stored, is also set up;

-      - `sim_analyse` analyses the simulated movement path(s) and
+      - `sim_analyse.R` analyses the simulated movement path(s) and
         methods for examining emergent patterns of space use.

-      - `sim_workhorse` provides methods for implementing the `flapper` family of algorithms to simulated data.
+      - `sim_workhorse.R` provides methods for implementing the `flapper` family of algorithms to simulated data.

-      - `sim_implement` is a wrapper that, for each simulated movement path and array design, implements `sim_workhorse` to generate outputs.
+      - `sim_implement.R` is a wrapper that, for each simulated movement path and array design, implements `sim_workhorse` to generate outputs.

-      - `sim_illustrate` illustrates the main outputs of the `flapper` family of algorithms.
+      - `sim_illustrate.R` illustrates the main outputs of the `flapper` family of algorithms.

-      - `sim_synthesise` synthesises the main results of applying the `flapper` family of algorithms to reconstruct patterns of space use for different array designs.
+      - `sim_synthesise.R` synthesises the main results from applications of the `flapper` family of algorithms in different array designs.

-      - `sim_wall_time` calculates the wall time for all simulations.
+      - `sim_wall_time.R` calculates the wall time for all simulations.

-2.  `data` contains data for the project.
+2.  `data/` contains data for the project.

-3.  `fig` contains figures.
+3.  `fig/` contains figures.

-Note that `data` and `fig` are not included in the online version of this repository.
+Note that `data/` and `fig/` are not included in the online version of this repository.

 ## Workflow

-1. Run `sim_data` to simulate datasets, customising the array designs and movement path parameters as necessary\*.
+1. Run `sim_data.R` to simulate datasets, customising the array designs and movement path parameters as necessary\*.

-2. Examine methods for inferring patterns of space use for the simulated movement path(s) via `sim_analyse`.
+2. Examine methods for inferring patterns of space use for the simulated movement path(s) via `sim_analyse.R`.

-3. Implement algorithms for a specific movement path and array combination via `sim_workhorse` or for all movement paths and array designs via `sim_implement`\*.
+3. Implement algorithms for a specific movement path and array combination via `sim_workhorse.R` or for all movement paths and array designs via `sim_implement.R`\*.
 Note that for the former, the movement path and array ID need to be specified at the top of the script.

-4. Examine and synthesise outputs via `sim_illustrate`, `sim_synthesise` and `sim_wall_time`.
+4. Examine and synthesise outputs via `sim_illustrate.R`, `sim_synthesise.R` and `sim_wall_time.R`.

-5. Examine outputs in `data` and `fig`, such as the example figure below.
+5. Examine outputs in `data/` and `fig/`, such as the example figure below.

 \*For the first implementation of this project, ensure that all sections